 One of the best things you can do while trying to conceive (TTC) is to eat a well-balanced, nutritional diet.
 Experts have found that the food you eat can affect your chances of conception, either negatively or positively.
 With that in mind, it is important to think about what you are putting into your body during this time and to try to adopt a fertility diet that is loaded with foods that increase your chances of conception.

 You may have heard claims that there is one particular food that magically skyrockets your chances of conception, but experts tend to disagree with that notion.
 Instead of zoning in on one or two particular foods when TTC, it is likely much more effective to just focus on incorporating all-around healthy eating habits when planning your fertility diet.
 Splurges are, of course, allowed here and there!
-I definitely try to live by the “everything in moderation” mentality.
+I am personally a proponent of the “everything in moderation” mentality.

 If you’re wondering what types of foods you should include in your fertility diet to help increase your chances of conception, you’ve come to the right place!
 We’re going to talk all about the key food groups, vitamins, and nutrients for TTC.
 We’ll also discuss some great examples of food sources for each one along with some foods that should be limited or avoided during this time.